TristanItoh/Roverdrive-Flutter/README.md

 App Demo: https://youtu.be/Bf5n60Z1Yp4?si=ithRc7_VueFua3NQ

+## Instructions
+1. Download the apk from this repository: "roverdriveflutter.apk"
+2. Open the file on an android device or emulator
+3. Install and open the app

+### Requirements
+- Android 8.0 or newer

 ## Scenes
 - **Main Menu:** App logo + animated rover video with button to enter Sandbox.
 - **Sandbox:** Create a chain of commands to control a rover.
 Click buttons to add them to a queue.
 Press execute to run your commands.